 Symptoms You Are Working For A Toxic Boss

 The easiest way to understand if you are working for a toxic boss is to check in with your feelings.
 Are you feeling frustrated, humiliated, ignored, cut down, and dread going into the office?
 If so chances are you are working for a toxic boss!
+This is where a life coach or a business coach can help you navigate this toxic environment.

 You might even begin to think there’s something wrong with you, it is all your fault, your work is not up to par and you should be able to handle it.
 DON’T!